Divided Supreme Court still gives guidance on virus-related worship restrictions

 It is more lenient on grocery stores, banks and laundromats, Roberts allowed, but those are situations “in which people neither congregate in large groups nor remain in close proximity for extended periods.”

-Richard Garnett, a law professor at Notre Dame and director of its Program on Church, State & Society, said the order shows that “it can be challenging to identify discrimination or unequal treatment … The justices disagreed about what kinds of activities church services are more like, for public-health purposes.
+Richard Garnett, a law professor at Notre Dame and director of its Program on Church, State & Society, said the order shows that “it can be challenging to identify discrimination or unequal treatment. … The justices disagreed about what kinds of activities church services are more like, for public-health purposes.
 Are they more like stores or like theaters?”

 Justice Brett M. Kavanaugh, in dissent, wrote that the churches should be compared to businesses.

-“The basic constitutional problem is that comparable secular businesses are not subject to a 25% occupancy cap, including factories, offices, supermarkets, restaurants, retail stores, pharmacies, shopping malls, pet grooming shops, bookstores, florists, hair salons, and cannabis dispensaries,” he wrote
+“The basic constitutional problem is that comparable secular businesses are not subject to a 25% occupancy cap, including factories, offices, supermarkets, restaurants, retail stores, pharmacies, shopping malls, pet grooming shops, bookstores, florists, hair salons, and cannabis dispensaries,” he wrote.

 South Bay says it normally has 200 to 300 congregants in a 600-seat sanctuary for each of its Sunday services.
-The church says it plans to observe social-distancing guidelines, such as allowing only families to sit together, and leaving every other row vacant.
+The church says it plans to observe social-distancing guidelines, such as allowing only families to sit together and leaving every other row vacant.

 “Assuming all of the same precautions are taken, why can someone safely walk down a grocery store aisle but not a pew?”
 Kavanaugh wrote.
 “And why can someone safely interact with a brave deliverywoman but not with a stoic minister?”

-Kavanaugh did not address Roberts’ point about church services being events in which large numbers of people are together for an extended time.
+Kavanaugh did not address Roberts’s point about church services being events in which large numbers of people are together for an extended time.

 Justices Clarence Thomas and Neil M. Gorsuch joined Kavanaugh’s dissent.
 The court’s order said Justice Samuel A. Alito Jr. would have granted South Bay’s request, but he did not join Kavanaugh’s opinion.